Introduction

 When you run a keyboard switch latency test using a browser-based tool or your in-game input logs, you’ll notice this pattern:

-These aren’t marketing claims they’re real measurements from click speed test keyboard latency tests done by hardware reviewers and pro players.
+These aren’t marketing claims, they’re real measurements from click speed tests, keyboard latency tests done by hardware reviewers and pro players.
 The difference may sound small, but in gaming, microseconds decide outcomes.

 Wired vs Wireless Keyboard Latency: What Really Matters

-Latency is the hidden delay between pressing a key and seeing it on your screen and when you go wireless, every millisecond counts.
+Latency is the hidden delay between pressing a key and seeing it on your screen, and when you go wireless, every millisecond counts.
 The truth?
-Modern wireless keyboards have improved massively, but not all are built equal.
+Modern wireless keyboards have improved massively, but not all are built equally.
 If you’re serious about gaming or fast typing, understanding wireless keyboard latency is the difference between smooth input and missed keystrokes.

 Quick Tips to Reduce Wireless Input Lag

-• Plug the dongle directly into a motherboard USB port (avoid hubs).
+- Plug the dongle directly into a motherboard USB port — USB hubs add latency and interference.

-• Keep a line of sight between your keyboard and receiver.
+- Keep line of sight between your keyboard and receiver — obstacles reduce signal strength and increase drop rate.

 Benchmark & Technical Analysis